ThruMyEyez/personal-tourguide-app/README.md

 ### Components

 ### Services

+### Layout & Design guidelines

+- Navbar(UI Component)

+  - Should contain a SVG logo
+  - Navigation: Links to pages (Right now there is too much)
+  - Add a Internationalizion menu
+    - undecided: whether open on hover or dropdown to select
+    - Language: English
+    - Language: undecided (2 languages should be enough for the UI)
+  - Conditional show "Signup" / "Login"
+  - Show A notification bell on the right (when the followed provider has new events, for billig notifications or notify about a new follower)
+  - Conditional show the Profile Picture (with or without the username?) as a dropdown menu
+    - Menu contains a link to dashboard
+    - Contains a link to profile (it should be a page in the dashboard)
+    - A Logout Link/Button

+- Footer(UI Component)

+- Main-Page
+  - Should have a nice Hero section with a search bar.
+  - Show Events/Tours as Cards
+  - More solutions to display products under different parameters.
+  -

 #### i18n / wysiwyg / product models: product itself, product date (event / tour etc) / product location